preservim/vim-wordchipper/README.markdown

 ## Prevent autoformat

-If Vim’s autoformat is active during the Insert, such as when using _HardPencil_ mode in the _pencil_ plugin, _wordchipper_ will force a format to the end of the paragraph when invoked.
+If Vim’s autoformat is active during the *Insert*, such as when using _HardPencil_ mode in the _pencil_ plugin, _wordchipper_ will force a format to the end of the paragraph when invoked.